marcosrego-web/mr-utils/readme.txt

 == Changelog ==

 = 0.1.5 =
-* Toolkit: Change utility classes from Other to Appearance.
+* Toolkit: Change the utility classes from Other to Appearance.
+* Toolkit: If no colors are set for offcanvas background/text/toogle fallback to default background and text colors.

 = 0.1.4 =
 * Fix preview not working inside block templates and full site editor.